Love Unalloyed for Love Incarnate (2006)

 He that saith he abideth in him, ought himself also to walk, even as he walked.
 (1 John 2: 2-6)

 The love of God and of neighbor of which Saint John wrote much consists in obeying God as He has revealed Himself through His true Church, seeking the ultimate good of all men, that is, the salvation of their immortal souls as members of the Catholic Church.
-To love our fellow men we must will their good, we must help them to see the world clearly as Catholics and to cooperate with the graces won for us by the shedding of every single drop of Our Lord's Most Precious Blood on the wood of the Holy Cross.
+To love our fellow men we must will their good, we must help them to see the world clearly as Catholics and to cooperate with the graces won for us by the shedding of every single drop of Our Blessed Lord and Saviour Jesus Christ's Most Precious Blood on the wood of the Holy Cross.
 We must perform the Spiritual and Corporal Works of Mercy mindful of how each of them relates to our Last End, giving all to the Immaculate Heat of Mary, in whose maternal bosom Saint John was privileged to abide from Good Friday to the moment of her bodily Assumption into Heaven.

 Love not the world, nor the things which are in the world.
 If any man love the world, the charity of the Father is not in him.
 For all that is in the world, is the concupiscence of the flesh, and the concupiscence of the eyes, and the pride of life, which is not of the Father, but is of the world.
 And the world passeth away, and the concupiscence thereof; but he that doth the will of God, abideth for ever.
 (1 John 2:15-17)

-Our Lord came into the world, as Saint John wrote in Chapter 1 of his Gospel, and His own received Him not.
+Our Blessed Lord and Saviour Jesus Christ came into the world, as Saint John wrote in Chapter 1 of his Gospel, and His own received Him not.
 Men preferred the darkness of this passing world rather than to embrace the Light of the World Himself.
 Men who persist in a love of the things of this world--and who gather up to themselves the pleasures of this life so as to make themselves appear to be more important or successful than others--make room in their own lives and the larger life of the world they love so much for the Antichrist that he wrote about in his first Epistle and in his Book of the Apocalypse.

 Jacobus de Voragine's The Golden Legend contains a description of Saint John the Beloved's contempt for the riches of this world: